marceloribeiro/booyah/docs/usage.md

 ```
 **Session and Cookies**

-By default the session storage is in database, with the table named session_storage.
+By default the session storage is database, with a table named session_storage.
 You can access cookies dict and you can access/change session dict in controller as following:

 > class HomeController(BooyahApplicationController):
 >    def index(self):